Battle of Dirschau: Aftermath

-From a strategic point of view the battle ended with a Polish victory, as the Poles prevented the Swedes from achieving their aim, and stopped the Swedes from taking more aggressive actions by taking advantage of their numerical superiority.
+From a strategic point of view the battle ended with a Polish victory, but it was still a draw since the first day of the battle ended with a Swedish victory.
+But the Poles prevented the Swedes from achieving their aim, and stopped the Swedes from taking more aggressive actions by taking advantage of their numerical superiority.
 The time gained also allowed Danzig to finish the construction of fortifications, which would be ready in spring of 1628.
 Overall, the campaign of 1627, ending with the Battle of Oliwa, was a Polish success.

 The wound Gustavus Adolphus received would put him in bed until autumn, and his right arm was weakened with some fingers partially paralyzed.
 Until 1628 both sides would focus on consolidating their position without any major actions.

 In the battle Gustavus Adolphus tested a new tactic, making his cavalry more aggressive, and charging into melee combat.
 This proved to be a major success, significantly responsible for the Swedish victory on the first day; this was particularly notable, as it marked the first time that the Swedish cavalry was able to take on the Polish cavalry, renowned at the time as the "best cavalry in Europe" according to English historian Michael Roberts.
+The factor that enabled the Swedish cavalry to achieve this success was the accompanying musketeers, with whom Gustavus Adolphus mixed his cavalry.
 Further, Gustavus experimented with new artillery units and introduced a reorganization of infantry which would give birth to the brigade unit.